jimblackler/jsonschemafriend/library/README.md

       SchemaStore schemaStore = new SchemaStore();  // Initialize a SchemaStore.
       Schema schema = schemaStore.loadSchema(schemaJson); // Load the schema.
       Validator.validate(schema, 1);  // Will not throw an exception.
-      Validator.validate(schema, "X");  // Will throw a ValidationException.
+      Validator.validate(schema, "x");  // Will throw a ValidationException.
     } catch (SchemaException e) {
       // ...
     }